It's been a while, yes. But as you know there's no mandatory publishing cadence. Only when there's potential for great conversations.

 Joe - And it's called the Learning Lab because I mean, if you ask me, what's the sort of core thing I want to understand, it's how animals kind of learn to behave adaptively in complex dynamic environments.
 A big part of that is how do they infer structure?
 How do they infer the cause of relationships between things, right?

 And a large part of that is just based on what they've experienced.
 Right?
 If you give a certain set of experiences that has a certain kind of statistical structure then the brain will infer something where maybe it's not there, right?

-So for instance, there's classic examples from experimental psychology where early on in training, in particular, when you're training animals on these, you know, tasks that are in Skinner boxes animals will develop kind of peculiar patterns of behavior, right.
+So for instance, there's classic examples from experimental psychology where early on in training, in particular, when you're training animals on these, you know, tasks that are in Skinner boxes animals will develop kind of peculiar patterns of behavior.
 And they're often called superstitious behaviors.

-Right.
-And if you go and look carefully, the behavior, you find that, "Oh, they just happened to be behaving in a certain way when they got their first few rewards" and then that seems that those rewards kind of stamped in that behavior.
-It's like, it's like the animal thought that it was that weird thing they were doing that actually got them the reward right?
+If you go and look carefully, the behavior, you find that, "Oh, they just happened to be behaving in a certain way when they got their first few rewards" and then that seems that those rewards kind of stamped in that behavior.
+It's like the animal thought that it was that weird thing they were doing that actually got them the reward, right?

 L But we do that as well, right?
 We do the same thing.

 J Yeah, so I was finishing my PhD at Columbia, New York.
 I did my PhD with non-human primates.
-I was actually recording activity from the brains of macaque monkeys, as they were doing simple kinds of learning tasks and kind of doing a lot of analysis, relating neural activity, their behavior.
+I was actually recording activity from the brains of macaque monkeys as they were doing simple kinds of learning tasks and kind of doing a lot of analysis, relating neural activity with behavior.